 Anyway, here's my essay:

 My friends, what a treasure we have just seen!
 C. S. Lewis’s The Chronicles of Narnia is truly a remarkable work, especially for us Christians.
 Lewis demonstrates in a wonderful way the infinite outpouring of love which God has for us, specifically in the character of Aslan.
-I invite you to join me now in exploring this beautiful allegory, and I pray that each and every one of you may come to the fullest realization of God’s love for you – and never, ever take it for granted.
+I invite you to join me now in exploring this beautiful allegory, and I pray that each and every one of you may come to the fullest realization of God’s love for you – and never, ever take it for granted.“If I have told you earthly things and you do not believe, how can you believe if I tell you heavenly things?

 No one has ascended into heaven but He who descended from heaven, the Son of man.